Strategies for Boosting Procurement Efficiency in PCB Component Sourcing

 This is why a tool like the BOM Portal in Altium 365 is so important for PCB design projects.
 Each time you open the BOM Portal, the tool creates your bill of materials directly from your project data and polls real-time supply chain information into the BOM.
 This means you can immediately see lifecycle status changes, price changes, and inventory changes as you perform a BOM review.
 Once any problems in the BOM are identified, users can place comments on affected parts directly inside the schematics and send these back to the designer for review.

 By the time your team is ready to make purchases, most of the major problems that create time delays in PCB component sourcing and manufacturing will have already been addressed.
 Catching these problems in your BOM and your CAD data early will help your company stay on schedule and on budget.
-If you're ready to learn more, open up your Altium 365 workspace and give the BOM Portal feature a try.
-We think you'll experience a seamless transition to a new workflow that expands your reach and capabilities.
+If you're ready to learn more, open up your Altium 365 workspace and give the BOM Portal application a try.
+You'll experience a seamless transition to a new workflow that expands your reach and capabilities.

 About Author